ashokgit/WhisperTimestampedFastAPI/CONTRIBUTING.md

 We welcome feature suggestions!
 Please:

-1. **Search existing issues** to see if the feature has been requested
+1. **Search existing issues** to see if the feature has been requested: https://github.com/ashokgit/WhisperTimestampedFastAPI/issues
 2. **Provide a clear description** of the feature and its benefits
 3. **Include use cases** where the feature would be helpful